-- 1.1 The objectives of APES 320 Quality Management for Firms that provide Non-Assurance Services are to specify the mandatory obligations of a Firm in respect of establishing and maintaining a System of Quality Management for non-assurance services designed to provide it with reasonable confidence that the: - Firm and its Personnel are complying with Professional Standards and applicable legal and regulatory requirements; and - reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - 1.2 Accounting Professional & Ethical Standards Board (APESB) has reissued professional standard APES 320 Quality Management for Firms that provide Non-Assurance Services (the Standard).
+- 1.1 The objectives of APES 320 Quality Management for Firms that provide Non-Assurance Services are to specify the mandatory obligations of a Firm in respect of establishing and maintaining a System of Quality Management for non-assurance services designed to provide it with reasonable confidence that the: - Firm and its Personnel are complying with Professional Standards and applicable legal and regulatory requirements; and - Engagement Outputs issued or provided by the Firm or Engagement Partners are appropriate in the circumstances. - 1.2 Accounting Professional & Ethical Standards Board (APESB) has reissued professional standard APES 320 Quality Management for Firms that provide Non-Assurance Services (the Standard).
 Firms are required to incorporate appropriate amendments to their systems by 1 January 2023 to establish a System of Quality Management.
 Earlier adoption of this Standard is permitted. - 1.3 APES 320 sets the standards for Members in Public Practice to establish and maintain a System of Quality Management in their Firms in respect of the provision of quality and ethical Professional Services.
 The mandatory requirements of this Standard are in bold-type, preceded or followed by discussion or explanations in normal type.
-The Standard also includes paragraphs with considerations specific to smaller firms on how this Standard is scalable.
-APES 320 should be read in conjunction with other professional duties of Members and any legal obligations that may apply. - 1.4 Members in Public Practice in Australia shall follow the mandatory requirements of APES 320. - 1.5 Members in Public Practice practising outside of Australia shall follow the provisions of APES 320 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Members in Public Practice shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Services.
+The Standard also includes paragraphs with considerations specific to smaller Firms on how this Standard is scalable.
+APES 320 should1 be read in conjunction with other professional duties of Members and any legal obligations that may apply. - 1.4 Members in Public Practice in Australia shall follow the mandatory requirements of APES 320. - 1.5 Members in Public Practice practising outside of Australia shall follow the provisions of APES 320 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Members in Public Practice shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Services.
 All Members shall comply with the fundamental principles outlined in the Code. - 1.7 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.9 In applying the requirements outlined in APES 320, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.10 Firms that provide non-assurance services are required to apply APES 320 to their non-assurance practice and Engagements.
-Assurance Practices within Firms are required to comply with APES 210 Conformity with Auditing and Assurance Standards (APES 210) which includes the quality management standards issued by the AUASB being: - ASQM 1 Quality Management for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Services Engagements (ASQM 1); - and ASQM 2 Engagement Quality Reviews (ASQM 2); and - ASA 220 Quality Management for an Audit of a Financial Report and Other Historical Financial Information.
+Assurance Practices within Firms are required to comply with APES 210 Conformity with Auditing and Assurance Standards, which includes the quality management standards issued by the AUASB being: - ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance Engagements or Related Services Engagements (ASQM 1);